juhannam/gct634-2024/hw2/readme.md

 Automatic music transcription (AMT) refers to an automated process that converts musical signals into music scores.
 Polyphonic piano transcription is a specific AMT task for piano music.
 In this homework, you will implement a small version of ``Onsets and Frames'', a state-of-the-art piano transcription model with the following goals

-* Experiencing the pipeline of training and evaluate a deep learning model for piano music transcription (audio-to-MIDI).
+* Experiencing the pipeline of training and evaluate a deep learning model for piano music transcription (audio-to-MIDI)
 * Building a convolutional recurrent neural network to predict a sequential output (piano-roll style)
-* Learning to handle MIDI files.
+* Learning to handle MIDI files

 ## Dataset